susanpon/susanpon/README.md

 - 👋 Hi, I’m @susanpon at WNC in Taiwan
-- 👀 I’m interested in Networking routing protocol and gateway features/
+- 👀 I’m interested in Networking routing protocol and gateway features
 - 🌱 I’m currently learning about CICD and devops.